-- The socio-economic position of the family and their level of integration into UK society - The pupil coming from a community known to adopt FGM - Any girl with a mother or sister who has been subjected to FGM - Any girl withdrawn from PSHE - Travel abroad or a long holiday with relatives to a country known to practise FSM.
+- The socio-economic position of the family and their level of integration into UK society - The pupil coming from a community known to adopt FGM - Any girl with a mother or sister who has been subjected to FGM - Any girl withdrawn from PSHE - Travel abroad or a long holiday with relatives to a country known to practise FGM.

 FGM is included in the definition of honour-based' abuse (HBA) which involves crimes that have been committed to defend the honour of the family and/or community.
 All forms of HBA are forms of abuse and will be treated and escalated as such.
-Staff will be alert to the signs of HBA, including concerns that a child is at risk of HBA, or has already suffered from HBA, and will consult with the DSL who will activate local safeguarding procedures if concerns arise.
+Staff will be alert to the signs of HBA, including concerns that a child is at risk of HBA, or has already suffered from HBA, and will consult with the DSL who will activate local safeguarding procedures if concerns arise person to enter into the marriage.
+Threats can be physical, emotional, or psychological.
+A lack of full and free consent can be where a person does not consent or where they cannot consent, e.g. due to some forms of SEND.
+Forced marriage is a crime in the UK and a form of HBA.